* UNDER OFFER *

 OUTBUILDING AND BYRE

-The outbuilding sits behind Dylan Lee and is in a state of disrepair.
+A large outbuilding sits behind Dylan Lee Barn and is in a state of disrepair but has great potential for conversion.
 The byre has been partially knocked down but the back wall and stalls remain.
-All of which has great potential for conversion.

 No home report available for this property as it is not habitable at present.

-Mains water easily brought in from the road.
+Mains water can be brought in from the road.
 Septic tank required.